ONSdigital/cloud-status-alerter/README.md

 ```
 FIRESTORE_PROJECT           # Name of the GCP project containing the Firestore project
-SLACK_WEBHOOK               # Used for accessing the Slack Incoming Webhooks API
+SLACK_BOT_TOKEN             # Used for accessing the Slack API
 STATUS_ALERTS_SLACK_CHANNEL # Name of the Slack channel to post alerts to
 ```